digabi/usb-monster/test/README.md

 # USB-memory performance tests

-This testing script was used in tendering process summer 2016.
+Testing script `testi_2016.sh` was used in tendering process summer 2016.
 It runs `dd` and `fio` commands and logs its output. `Arch 2016.03.01` was used as the base distro as its USB stack appears to be solid on our hardware.

+The script `testi_2017.sh` was used summer 2017 and it contains only the `dd` part of the 2016 test.

 You need to install fio (`pacman -S fio`).